tidev-cellar/cspec/README.md

 ## Legal Stuff

 These proposals are non-binding and may not be implemented, may be implemented partially, differently or not at all.
-Any intellectual property developed as part of these proposals are owned and Copyright (c) 2015 by Appcelerator, Inc. All Rights Reserved.
+Any intellectual property developed as part of these proposals are owned and Copyright &copy; 2015 by Appcelerator, Inc. All Rights Reserved.